Dear Clarion University Students & Parents,

 What are the benefits of joining a fraternity or sorority?

 Students involved in fraternity and sorority life are given several opportunities to develop personally and professionally on and off of the campus.
 Students involved in Greek organizations can take on leadership roles in their respective chapters as well as on one of the councils represented at Clarion.
 Once a year students can attend a national leadership conference where they have the opportunity to network and attend leadership training as well as workshops with their peers from different institutions.
 These events provide opportunities to meet professionals in various fields of work.

 Will joining a fraternity or sorority affect student’s grades?

 The general fraternities and sororities on Clarion’s campus place an emphasis on having a high standard of academic performance/achievement.
-Based on the most recent grade report completed for the Spring 2016 semester, both the fraternity and sorority cumulative average GPA was greater than that of the general men and women student’s cumulative average.
+Based on the most recent grade report completed for the Fall 2017 semester, both the fraternity and sorority cumulative average GPA was greater than that of the general men and women student’s cumulative average.

 Why are organizations so secretive, what is there to hide?